 For more information on using visual shaders, see the Introduction to Visual Shaders tutorial.

 Visually represents a property of a material, like its position or scale.
 Usually appears at the end of a graph to specify how the material appears in the effect.

-Applies a texture to the material.
+A producer patch that applies a texture to the material.

 Blends two colors or textures together.